guyllaumedemers/UE-AVVM/README.md

-# UE-AVVM
+# UE-AVVM (Framework)

 UE-AVVM.
 Actor, View, ViewModel.
 Based on the **RAII** principle, define an **Actor** on which we add runtime components using Unreal **GameFeaturePlugin**.
 Our runtime component, **AVVMComponent**, expose a collection of **Presenter** UObject that define the architecture of a single/multiplayer game.
 It's lifecycle depends on it's owning typed **Outer**!
 Each **Presenter** UObject, **AVVMPresenter** is responsible for it's own **Manual** ViewModel instance and is **ref-count**.

 Additionnally, this system is paired with a generic notification system, **AVVMNotificationSubsystem**, using **FInstancedStruct**, which favor type erasure and abstract payload information.
 Each **Presenter** can register to user defined **channels** using **GameplayTags**.
-Our api tend to favor exposing the registration process/delegate binding through Blueprints and favor reusability.
+Our api tend to favor exposing the registration process/delegate binding through Blueprints, and provide abstraction around project modules.

 Our objective with this system is merely to reduce the challenges that come during development with the usage of **Global** ViewModel type, where often, programmers will build complex system, store information and update it's cache multiple time by interacting with multiple instance of an object.
 Or create one persistant object, which between seamless travel, has to be updated according to the latest state of the game.
 Using our system, we remove those operation and defer any data handling to Unreal **Actor Model** to instance a new set of presenters, initialize it's internal representation and display proper content.